-A printed copy of the Draft CAPER was made available for review at the LACDA, located at 700 West Main Street, Alhambra, California 91801, and online through the LACDA's website: www.lacda.org for at least 15 calender days.
-Public library locations?
+A printed copy of the Draft CAPER was made available for review at the LACDA, located at 700 West Main Street, Alhambra, California 91801, and online through the LACDA's website: www.lacda.orc for at least 15 calendar days.
 Prior to submitting the Final CAPER to HUD, a notice is published indicating the list of County Public Libraries where copies of the Draft CAPER are available and the dates available for public review.
-The notice for review of the FY 2020-2021 Draft CAPER was published in the non-legal section of the Los Angeles Times (English), La Opinion (Spanish), Chinese Daily News (Chinese), Panorama (Russian), and Korean Times (Korean) newspapers on November 10, 2021, and the Public Notice period lasted from November 10 through November 25, 2021.
+The notice for review of the FY 2021-2022 Draft CAPER was published in the non-legal section of the Los Angeles Times (English), La Opinion (Spanish), Chinese Daily News (Chinese), Panorama (Russian), and Korean Times (Korean) newspapers on September 14, 2022, and the Public Notice period lasted from September 14, 2022, through September 28, 2022.
 Copies of the Draft and Final CAPER are available for review in hard copy print at the LACDA office, as well as online through the LACDA.org website.
 Copies are also available upon request.

-Currently, no comments have been received on the FY 2020-2021 CAPER.
+No comments were received on the FY 2021-2022 CAPER during the Public Notice period.